thedevhack/Mood-Globe-Frontend/README.md

-This Frontend end is only possible because of https://github.com/janarosmonaliev/github-globe (Janar Osmonaliev) Github Globe Repo
+This Frontend is only possible because of https://github.com/janarosmonaliev/github-globe (Janar Osmonaliev) Github Globe Repo

 ### Steps to Run